 You may register to receive electronic notification of changes in Oregon’s Directory of Compliant Tobacco Product Manufacturers and Brands.
 This form is intended for tobacco retailers and the general public.
 A new form must be completed and mailed in as directed in order to make any changes to email addresses.

-- Non-Distributor Registration For Electronic Mail Notification of Changes in Cigarette Directory (PDF) »
+- Registration for Electronic Mail Notification of Changes to Oregon’s Directory of Compliant Tobacco Products Manufacturers and Brands (PDF) »